-The Employer agrees to furnish space for bulletin boards in the facilities to be used by members of the Association for the posting of notices pertaining to Association business.
+The Employer agrees to furnish space for bulletin boards in the facilities to be used by the Association for the posting of notices pertaining to Association business.
 A courtesy copy of each filing shall be supplied to the superintendent at the time of posting.
 The parties agree that materials which are obscene, defamatory or impair the operation of the Department or which constitute partisan political material shall not be posted.

-The Association shall have the right to use State electronic mail, in accordance with State of Alaska Technology Policy (subject to change), in order to disseminate Association information within the Bargaining Unit.
-The Association and its members shall not use the State's electronic mail for internal Union political campaigns or election activities.
-The Association shall have the right to use State electronic mail for Association/Employer communications.
+The Association shall have the right to use Employer electronic mail, in accordance with State of Alaska Technology Policy (subject to change), in order to disseminate Association information within the Bargaining Unit.
+The Association and its Bargaining Unit Members shall not use the Employer's electronic mail for internal Association political campaigns or election activities.
+The Association shall have the right to use Employer to use Employer electronic mail for Association political campaigns or election activities.